 In potentially life-threatening circumstances, the RDCK—with the support of Emergency Management BC—may issue an Evacuation Alert or an Evacuation Order to residents living in a hazard area.
 Any Evacuation Alerts or Orders will be communicated through the RDCK Emergency Notification System, as well as via our website and Facebook page, and through local media.
 In the event of a flood or other emergency, stay tuned in to your local radio station.
 Sign up today to receive free emergency notifications by phone or email.

 British Columbia's one-stop-shop for disaster readiness—has created tips, tools and resources to make emergency readiness easy.
 Visit their website to learn how to prepare your home, family, business or neighbourhood for potential disasters.

 The following resources created by PreparedBC provide detailed information and personal plans to help prepare for flood, fire, or any emergency situation.

 Public Safety Canada works in collaboration with other federal departments and provincial and territorial governments, academia, national associations and non-governmental organizations to strengthen national emergency preparedness.
 Visit their Emergency Preparedness web page to learn more about how the federal government is helping to keep communities safe and resilient.

 Protecting public safety is the priority of government.
 When emergencies occur, several agencies must work together to assist people with evacuation and access to shelter, clean water and food.
 Municipalities and regional districts have emergency plans in place to protect their citizens.
 The Province assists local government in being prepared before disaster strikes and will activate the provincial emergency management structure to support local emergency operations centres (EOC) during emergencies.
-Learn more about the RDCK’s Emergency Management Program.
+Learn more about our Emergency Management Program in the RDCK.